-Start with ¼ tsp per 4 oz of formula, if that doesn’t work you can gradually increase it until you get to 1 tsp per 4 oz.
+Start with ¼ tsp per 4 oz of formula.
+If that doesn’t work, you can gradually increase it until you get to 1 tsp per 4 oz.
 Do not do more than that.

-Remember babies younger than 8 weeks shouldn’t have any fruit juice.
+Remember, babies younger than 8 weeks shouldn’t have any fruit juice.

 A good option is to give your baby a belly massage and then follow it up with high fiber foods like pears, prunes, and apples.

-8. If your baby is mobile encourage them to do some exercise.
+8. If your baby is mobile, encourage them to do some exercise.

-Crawling is a really good option!
+Crawling is a perfect option!